andyexeter/db-dump/README.md

 | db_name | Name of the database to export |
 | gdrive_folder_id | Google Drive folder ID where files get uploaded |

-The following options **do** have default values and can be tweaked as desired
+The following options **do** have default values and can be tweaked as desired:

 | Option | Description | Default |
 | ------ | ----------- | ------- |